kaloyan-raev/eclipse-license-management-tools/README.md

 }
 ```

-The utility method will check all available license keys if the match your licensed product, it will verify various license constraints like version range, expiration date, etc. If a matching license key is found, the utility method will check if it is authentic by using the provided license key to verify it's signature.
+The utility method will check all available license keys if they match your licensed product, it will verify various license constraints like version range, expiration date, etc. If a matching license key is found, the utility method will check if it is authentic by using the product's public key to verify its signature.

 ### Use the eclipse-licensing-plugin Maven plugin in the build

 The use of this Maven plugin is optional, but highly recommended for improving the robustness of the solution against cracking.
-Due to the extensible nature of the Eclipse Platform and the fact that the License Management Framework itself is open source, it is very easy for malicious users to create a feature patch that will replace the complete license management framework with their own implementation.
-Such implementation can just always return "true" in the LicensingUtils.hasValidLicenseKey() method, effectively cracking the license validation.
+Due to the extensible nature of the Eclipse Platform and the fact that the license management framework itself is open source, it is very easy for malicious users to create a feature patch that will replace the complete license management framework with their own implementation.
+Such implementation can just always return "true" in the [LicensingUtils.hasValidLicenseKey()](framework/org.eclipse.licensing.base/src/org/eclipse/licensing/base/LicensingUtils.java#L25) method, effectively cracking the license validation.
 Such feature patch can be published and easily used by anyone who wants to get an easy free-ride of any Eclipse plugin using this licensing management framework.

 In order to avoid the above scenario, all of the critical code responsible for license validation is kept in a separate plugin: org.eclipse.licensing.base.
-The content of this plugin can be easily copied in the every Eclipse plugin using the license management framework by using the eclipse-licensing-plugin Maven plugin.
-This way if malicious users want to crack the LicensingUtils.hasValidLicenseKey() method they need to do it in every Eclipse plugin that makes checks for license validation.
-This is far complex tasks than installing a feature patch and can be additionally complicated by using code obfuscators.
+The content of this plugin can be easily copied in every licensed Eclipse plugin by using the eclipse-licensing-plugin Maven plugin.
+This way if malicious users want to crack the LicensingUtils.hasValidLicenseKey() method, they will need to do it in every Eclipse plugin that makes checks for license validation.
+This is far more complex task than installing a feature patch and can be additionally protected by using code obfuscators.

 Using the Maven plugin is as simple as adding the following snippet in the plugin's pom.xml: